subhomoy-roy-choudhury/Hack_IP/README.md

-This is a command line tool which is used to gather system info and location of any user .
+This is a command line tool which is used to gather system info and ipaddress and location of any user .

 # Commands List :-